 Samespeak is a company based in New Zealand who offers English classes on Skype .
 They pay $10 per half hour and payments happen weekly through PayPal.
 You don’t have to be a language teacher.
 They only require that English is your first language.

-CREATE YOUR OWN TEACHER PROFILE
+2.3 BE YOUR OWN BOSS AND CREATE A TEACHER PROFILE

 How does it work?